kkamkou/ZF-Russian-Post-SDK/README.md

 # Requirements
 * PHP 5.3+ (namespaces)
-* Zend Framework
+* Zend Framework 1
-* Also you need to have nerves to work with the SPSR :)
+* Also you must have nerves to work with the SPSR :)

 ## RussianPost Examples
 ### Package calculation: